Milovice

 Milovice (/cs/; Milowitz) is a town in Nymburk District in the Central Bohemian Region of the Czech Republic.
-It has about 14,000 inhabitants.
+It has about 15,000 inhabitants.

 In the 20th century, the history of the town was influenced by the presence of a military base.
 In the 21st century, Milovice is one of the fastest growing towns in the Czech Republic with one of the youngest populations.
+The town is known for the Milovice Nature Reserve and for the Mirakulum amusement park.

 Administrative division

 Milovice consists of four municipal parts (in brackets population according to the 2021 census):